aptitudetechnology/SMILHS/readme.md

-website for demployment to cloudflare pages
+website for deployment to cloudflare pages